 You never know what may change someone’s life; a small paperback book named “Hug” changed mine.

 Often, when I take my dog out, I pray.
 Today was no different.
 When I heard my dog bark, my natural routine took place.
-I got his leash.
-I told him to sit.
+I got my dog’s leash, and I told him to sit.
 Once he sat, I gave him a treat.

-When I walked out my front door I thought about texting my husband, but then I remembered how much I’ve been wanting to “stop before texting” so I decided differently.
+When I walked out my front door, I thought about texting my husband, but then I remembered how much I’ve been wanting to “stop before texting” I decided to change my plans.
+I didn’t text my husband.
 We all know we shouldn’t text and drive, but I’ve been thinking about stopping before I walk, sit, stand, or do anything.

-I have wanted to question the moment, the necessity, before I actually text: Do I really need to text him/her at this very instant?
+All this to say, I have wanted to question the moment, the necessity before I text and ask myself these questions: Do I need to text him/her at this very instant?
 May this wait, and I talk to him/her later?
 Do I even need to say this at all?
-Would I just stop and pray?
+Could I just stop and pray?

-Since the text I was thinking about sending my husband wasn’t urgent, and didn’t really matter at all.
+Since the text, I was thinking about sending my husband wasn’t urgent and didn’t matter at all.
 My next thought was the goal I’ve been trying to reach – Will I stop and pray?
-Will the moment I reach for my phone to text someone, be a trigger to pray for someone?
+Will the moment I grab my phone to text, someone, be a trigger for me to pray for someone?

 This idea to stop before texting is kind of a form of fasting because it is saying no to something we do so easily.
 Without much thought, we grab our phones like we grab food.
 In fact, I might say it is harder for some to fast their phone, then to fast a meal.

 As I put away the idea of texting my husband, I started to pray.